Juan José Güiraldes: Biography

 Gūiraldes was also the president of the Confederacion Gaucha, a group which organized honoring ceremonies to visiting heads of state in Argentina.
-In that position, he was able to meet such dignitaries as Prince Charles of the United Kingdom.
+In that position, he was able to meet such dignitaries as the then Prince Charles of the United Kingdom.

 Aerolíneas Argentinas

 Late during the 1950s, Gũiraldes became the president of Argentina's flag carrier; Aerolíneas Argentinas.
 He was a busy president when with the airline, seeking to improve the then young air company's economical situation.
 However, he only lasted a bit over one year at this position.
 Despite Aerolíneas Argentinas' position as the South American country's flag carrier, it competed for routes during Gūiraldes' tenure with private companies, most notably one led by brigadier Juan Fabri.

 Notably, as president of Aerolíneas Argentinas, Gūiraldes was able to convince the then Argentine president, Arturo Frondizi, to buy six Comet jet airplanes for the airline.

 Book

 Once retired both as an airline businessman and Air Force pilot, Gūirales published one book, named "Los Gauchos".